 Well, his passion for teaching and angling come together in an extraordinary way, not appreciable, until one does some exploration around his pupils at Saltaire.
 Three of whom would become passionate anglers and famous north country angling authors.
 Namely, Harold Richardson Jukes, author of Loved River.
-And both Harfield Henry Edmonds and Norman Nellist Lee authors of Brook and River Trouting, who were all educated at Salt’s School.
+And both Harfield Henry Edmonds and Norman Nellist Lee authors of Brook and River Trouting, who were all educated at Morrell’s School.

 In his 1935 publication Loved River, H.R.
 Jukes paints a delightful portrait of the River Nidd and the many characters who helped him recreate his idealised vision of the river of his boyhood.
 In his chapter – Guests, Jukes reminisces about a visit from his old schoolmaster, and a days fishing with the now elderly Morrell.

 “He came to see me; a dry and wizened little figure, looking at me speculatively through thick-lensed glasses.
 The boy he had remembered had grown up.
 I think that then, for the first time, he came to realize that no longer could he claim to stand in loco parentis.

 But he still did.
 He always will.
 Dear old Morrell.”

 Later in the chapter Jukes goes on to detail his days fishing with his old schoolmaster, and gives us a glimpse into Morrell the flydresser, with a portrait of his old mentor’s flies